The Wicker Man (film series): Production

-The Wrath of the Gods was originally intended to begin shooting in 2011, but was delayed.
+Wrath of the Gods was originally intended to begin shooting in 2011, but was delayed.
 Filming was then intended to start in June or July 2012.
 The film was planned to be shot on 35mm film.
 Once the film's production was complete, Hardy planned for the sets to become a tourist attraction.

 According to Hardy's 2011 casting announcements, Brynne would have been played by Icelandic actress Hatla Williams.
 Mr Odin would have been played by James Mapes, the actor who played Reverend Moriarty in Hardy's previous film, The Wicker Tree.
 Hardy intended to cast French actress Juliette Binoche as the murder suspect.

 In a 2013 Q&A session at the University of Hertfordshire, at a special screening of The Wicker Man, Hardy confirmed that he intended to begin shooting in the middle of 2013.

 In an interview the same year with ScreenDaily.com, ahead of the release of The Wicker Man: The Final Cut, Hardy stated that he was in the opening stages of financing the third film, and hoped to make it the following year.

-Since Hardy died in 2016, it has not been announced whether anyone will continue pursuing this film's production.